skullzarmy/a11y-tester-wordpress-plugin/CONTRIBUTING.md

 ### 📃 License

-By contributing, you agree that your contributions will be licensed under its [MIT License](./LICENSE).
+By contributing, you agree that your contributions will be licensed under its [GPLv3 License](./LICENSE).